army-ost-del/Point-Guard/README.md

 ## How to install on an Android phone

-Same as any installable web app — you need it hosted at a URL, then add it to your home screen from Chrome.
+Same as any installable web app — you need it the URL, then add it to your home screen from Chrome.

 ## How the game works